J.P. Crawford Player Props: Mariners vs. Blue Jays

 J.P.
 Crawford At The Plate

+- Crawford has seven doubles, a home run and 17 walks while batting .238.

-- Among qualifying batters in MLB, he ranks 99th in batting average, 25th in on-base percentage, and 118th in slugging.
+- He ranks 124th in batting average, 40th in on base percentage, and 130th in slugging among the qualified hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.